 National Park Village is right on state highway 4 and easily accessible by bus and train, while still being close to the start of the Tongariro Alpine Crossing.
 This small town is surrounded by native bush and tussock and has plenty to offer with nearby mountain biking, an indoor climbing wall, and a small supermarket.
 There are several accommodation options available in National Park Village, so it's best to have a browse and decide for yourself!
 Check out the local National Park Village accommodation page for different options in the village and nearby areas.

 • Driving time from Auckland: 3h50m – 4h30m

 • Driving time to start of the Crossing: 40 minutes

-Turangi is situated between the Tongariro National Park and Lake Taupo so it can make for a great staging point if you are doing a few different activities in the area, in particular it is also a popular destination for trout fishing with a number of fantastic fishing spots nearby.
-Right on State highway 1 with a population of a few thousand the town has everything you need and a number of places to stay and eat.
+Turangi is situated between the Tongariro National Park and Lake Taupo so it can make for a great staging point if you are doing a few different activities in the area, in particular, it is also a popular destination for trout fishing with many fantastic fishing spots nearby.
+Right on State highway 1 with a population of a few thousand the town has everything you need and several places to stay and eat.
 Have a look at the official local website to explore the different accommodation options.

 • Driving time from Auckland: 4h20m – 5h